tonykieling/decision-maker/README.md

 ## Getting started
+- `git clone git@github.com:tonykieling/decision-maker.git delphi`
-- All dependencies will be installed using the command `npm install` .
+- All dependencies will be installed using the command `npm install`
+- Run migrations: `npm run knex migrate:latest`
+- Run the seed: `npm run knex seed:run`
+  - It will set an admin user: first@user.com password: 123456
+  - Just use it to create polls and browser inside the Delphi App.
 - Run the server: `npm run local`
 - Visit `http://localhost:8080/`